- Must be a U.S. citizen

 The following steps comprise the selection process for the position of Police Officer:

-- Review of application to insure that all minimum requirements are met
+- Review of application to ensure that all minimum requirements are met

 - Written Assessment Test